abraara/flair-hijab/README.md

  <br/>

 ##  Functionality
-A full website consisting of a search bar, emailing system, shopping cart and payment option through Stripe, live links to all products in store, social media and contact info.
+A full website consisting of a search bar, emailing system, shopping cart and payment option through Stripe, live links to all products in store, fully responsive sliding sidebar, social media and contact info.

  <br/>